Practical Low Latency Proof of Work Consensus: Background

-Miners should not be able to choose \emph{a priori} which type of block they are mining; this is essential for the security of the scheme, since otherwise the adversary could concentrate all of its power on a subset of block trees and overpower them. \emph{Cryptographic sortition} is used to ensure that miners cannot choose which type of block they mine.
-Nodes simultaneously mine one transaction block, one proposer block, and $m$ voter blocks (one for each tree).
-Only after a valid proof of work is found does the miner learn if the mined block is a transaction, proposer, or voter block.
-The mining process has three steps (four including validation):
+\textbf{Mining}.
+In Prism, miners should not be able to choose \emph{a priori} which type of block they are mining; this is essential for the security of the scheme, since otherwise the adversary could concentrate its mining power on a subset of block trees and overpower the honest nodes. \emph{Cryptographic sortition} is used to ensure that miners cannot choose which type of block they mine.
+Nodes combine the contents of the transaction block, the proposer block, and the $m$ voter blocks (one for each voter chain) they are mining into a \emph{superblock} and perform proof-of-work mining on it.
+We divide the range of a valid proof of work into $m+2$ sections, each corresponding to one type of block.
+The concrete type \textbf{T} of a superblock is then decided by looking at which section its proof-of-work falls into.
+Here, the proof-of-work value essentially serves as a random oracle that dictates the type of a mined block.
+However, there is still one problem: once we know the concrete type \textbf{T} of a superblock, we want it to contain only the content of type \textbf{T} but not other types, otherwise we will waste bandwidth.
+As a solution, miners summarize the contents of the $m+2$ candidate blocks using a Merkle tree, and perform mining on the Merkle root instead of the plain hash of the combined content.
+When the concrete type \textbf{T} of the superblock is decided, the miner keeps only the content of type \textbf{T} and inserts a Merkle proof to show that it had committed to this particular content when the block was mined.

-\textbf{(1) Superblock generation.} When a miner starts mining, it creates a \emph{superblock} that simultaneously contains the parents and contents for all $m+2$ possible sub-blocks (1 transaction sub-block, 1 proposer, and $m$ voter sub-blocks).
-The parents and contents differ for each type of block.
-This superblock is updated whenever the miner receives a new network message that changes either the header or the content of any of the sub-blocks.

-\emph{Transaction sub-block $B^T$:} Transaction blocks do not need a parent block, so $P^T=\emptyset$.
-The content of a transaction block, $C^T$, is an ordered list of transactions, drawn from a data structure similar to the Bitcoin \texttt{mempool}, except in Bitcoin, \texttt{mempool} stores all transactions that have not yet been included in the main chain; in Prism, once a transaction is included in a valid transaction block, it is permanently removed from the \texttt{mempool}.
-This is because the transaction block (hence its contained transactions), is guaranteed to eventually be included in the ledger (\S\ref{sec:confirmation}).
-Upon receiving a new transaction block over the network, the miner should remove the transactions in the new block from its own mempool and transaction block content.

-\emph{Proposer sub-block $B^P$:} Proposer tree is built in a longest-chain fashion; proposer blocks choose as their parent $P^P$ the tip of the longest chain in the proposer tree.
-Each proposer block's content, $C^P :=(C^P_1, C^P_2)$, is an ordered list of references to other proposer and transaction blocks, where $C^P_1$ is an ordered list of proposer blocks that are neither referenced nor among content of $B^P$'s ancestor block\footnote{ Ancestor blocks are computed by following the chain of links from $B^P$ in the prop. tree.}, and $C^P_2$ is an ordered list of transaction blocks that are not referenced (directly or indirectly) by any of $B^P$'s ancestors or by any of the proposer blocks in $C^P_1$.
-A miner updates content $C^P$ upon receiving a new transaction block or a new proposer block.